Where does npm install the packages?

 npm install -g lodash

-When this happens, npm won’t install the package under the local folder, but instead, it will use a global location.
+When this happens, npm won’t install the package under the local folder.
+It uses a global location instead, shared by every project on the machine.

-The npm root -g command will tell you where that exact location is on your machine.
+Where, exactly?
+The npm root -g command will tell you:

 On macOS or Linux this location could be /usr/local/lib/node_modules.
 On Windows it could be C:\Users\YOU\AppData\Roaming\npm\node_modules